-Our experimental results suggest that polymers and simple materials can be used as masking materials in our newly developed CVD method, where plasma electrons are used as a reducing agent, to achieve area selective deposition.
-We show this by depositing iron substrates partially masked with polydimethylsiloxane on polymethylmethacrylate (PMMA), polystyrene (PS), Parafilm, Kapton tape, Scotch tape, and a piece of office paper.
-The deposited films are shown to mainly contain metallic iron on the unmasked areas of the substrates, whereas no film material is found on the masked areas after mask removal.
-Samples with no adhesive contact material, Parafilm and office paper, show that the film deposition extend 50-100 μm under the mask indicating that the CVD process with plasma electrons as a reducing agent is not a line-of-sight deposition technique.
+Our experimental results suggest that polymers and simple materials can be used as masking materials in our newly developed CVD method, where plasma electrons are used as reducing agents, to achieve area selective deposition.
+We show this by depositing iron silver substrates partially masked with polydimethylsiloxane on (PDMS), polymethylmethacrylate (PMMA), polystyrene (PS), Parafilm, Kapton tape, Scotch tape, and a piece of office paper.
+The deposited films are shown to mainly contain iron on the unmasked areas of the substrates, whereas no film material is found on the masked areas after mask removal.
+Samples with no adhesive contact material, Parafilm and office paper, show that the film deposition extend 50-100 μm under the mask indicating that the CVD process with plasma electrons as reducing agents is not a line-of-sight deposition technique.
 The masks were not affected by the deposition process emphasizing that the method is indeed a low temperature CVD process and that temperature sensitive materials can be used as masking material to achieve area selective deposition.
-Since we have previously shown that Ni and Co can also be deposited using the developed CVD method, we foresee that area selective deposition of these metals, and, in principle any metal, can be achieved in our CVD process.
+Since we have previously shown that Ni and Co can also be deposited using the developed CVD method, we foresee that area selective deposition of these metals can be achieved in our CVD process.
 We believe that this opens for exciting new possibilities for robust and cheap area selective metal-on-metal deposition.
+As a final note, we like to point out that office paper, Parafilm, and Scotch tape and the spin coating method of applying some of the polymers is not suitable for sub-mm pattern ASD.
+They are used as a proof of concept that shows the low deposition temperature used in the deposition process and that ASD can easily be achieved in our new CVD method.